-A: Yes, cable television is available in every student room if you choose to subscribe.
+A: Yes, cable television is available in every residence hall room if you choose to subscribe.
 Students livign in campus housing may contact Midcontinent Communications directly to set up cable TV.

-A: Lofts may be rented through College Products for Bergsaker, Solberg, East and Tuve Halls.
+A: Lofts may be rented through College Products for Bergsaker, Solberg, and East Halls.
 More information is available on your portal.
 Stavig and Granskou Halls have modular furniture, meaning you can use the individual pieces in your room to create a multitude of loft configurations.
 Tuve Hall furniture has lofting capabilities as-is.
 Your Viking Advisor and Hall Director can offer guidance on the variety of lofting options in these halls.

-A: No, you are required to retain all Campus Life provided furnishings in your room.
+A: No, you are required to retain all Campus Life provided furnishings in your room or apartment.